-- 1. Chair the Nominating and Awards Committee and fill any current vacancies through the appointment of active members of NYSACAC and NACAC. - 2.
-Certify that all Delegates and Alternates (if needed) are individual members of NYSACAC and NACAC. - 3.
+- 1. Chair the Nominating and Awards Committee and fill any current vacancies through the appointment of active voting members of NYSACAC. - Certify that all Regional Representatives are members in good standing of NYSACAC. - 3.
 Serve as a resource and advisor to the President. - 4.
-Coordinate the annual review of Bylaws for approval by the General Membership at the June General Membership Meeting. - 5.
-Coordinate the annual review of the Policies and Procedures Manual for approval by the Leadership Team prior to the annual conference. - 6.
-Serve as Chief Delegate for NYSACAC for a period of one year. - 7.
-Every three years as scheduled, review and update the Strategic Plan, vision and mission statements, and governance structure with the President and President-Elect.
+Coordinate the annual review of Bylaws with the President, President-Elect, Vice Presidents, Secretary and Executive Director for approval by the Executive Board prior to the June General Membership Meeting. - 5.
+Coordinate the annual review of the Policies and Procedures Manual with the President, President-Elect, Vice Presidents, Secretary and Executive Director for approval by the Executive Board prior to the annual conference. - 6.
+Serve as Chief Representative for NYSACAC for a period of one year. - 7.
+Every three years as scheduled, review and update the Strategic Plan, vision and mission statements, and governance structure with the President, President-Elect, Vice Presidents, Secretary, and Executive Director.

-Serving the Association as Past President is a critical role.
+Serving the Association as Immediate Past President is a critical role.
 This person has developed, completed, or perhaps just initiated new endeavors for the organization, and through the previous roles as President-Elect and President, can serve as a key mentor to the entire organization.
 This knowledge and experience can help direct the organization as the current President brings energy and direction to its members.

-Chief Delegate
+Chief Representative

-This role in the governance structure involves leadership and advocacy duties at both the state and national levels.
-The Chief Delegate is responsible for leading the state's delegation in their responsibilities to serve as liaisons to the membership.
+This role in the governance structure involves leadership and advocacy.
+The Chief Representative is responsible for leading the Regional Representatives (12) in their responsibilities as liaisons between the members in their respective region and the Executive Board.